 The intersections of art and community is the heart and soul of our work in Marfa.

 A major component of our organization is our year-round education programs in partnership with the public schools of Marfa ISD.
-The schools have limited budgets for arts education and rely on outside organizations to augment their programs.
-Additionally, many Marfa students are labeled socioeconomically disadvantaged, so the arts support that we provide the school systems - at no cost - is vital.
+The schools have limited budgets for arts education and rely on outside organizations to augment their programs, so the arts support that we provide the school systems - at no cost - is vital.
 Through the years, we have realized the key to lasting impact is repeating successful programs, and we have identified key programs for annual presentation.
 Getting into the class year after year and working with the same students from Junior High through graduation provides for a bonding experience—with both the student and Marfa Live Arts as teachers.
 As relationships are built and strengthened, the student's level of trust increases and walls come down.
 With each year of continued student exposure, the work we do takes on a deeper and meaningful level within these young lives.

 Playwriting Workshop & One-Act Plays with Marfa High School (since 2011):